seawolf42/lessons/circuitpython/class_materials/exercise_04.md

     time.sleep(.1)
 ```

 Save the program on your CPX as `code.py`.
-Once it saves, you should be able to use your board as a thermometer: it will start with 2-3 NeoPixels lit, and if you touch the thermal sensor additional lights should light to show the increase in temperature.
+Once it saves, you should be able to use your board as a thermometer: it will start with two NeoPixels lit, and if you touch the thermal sensor additional lights should light to show the increase in temperature from your skin.

 ![green sticky note](images/sticky-note-green.png)